 This post may contain affiliate links.
 Please see our full Disclosure Policy for details.

-A quick and easy stunning last-minute dessert, made with festive red velvet cake, fresh eggnog pudding, and horchata-spiked whipped cream!
+Red Velvet Eggnog Cheesecake Trifle is a quick, easy, stunning last-minute dessert, made with festive red velvet cake, fresh eggnog pudding, and horchata-spiked whipped cream!

 Everything I do lately is last minute.